jwilk-mirrors/python-pkginfo/docs/distributions.rst

   >>> print(myotherpackage.name)
   mypackage

-``UnpackedSDist`` objects are most useful in conjuction with distutils to produce sdists that want complex behavior for determining what metadata to use;
+``UnpackedSDist`` objects are most useful in conjunction with distutils to produce sdists that want complex behavior for determining what metadata to use;
 these sdists normally break when installed with ``pip``, because metadata in an sdist is regenerated when pip installed.
 You can achieve this in your